S.O.S. Juniper Forest Chania

-In a previous blogpost, I-want-pink-sand, Elafonissi Beach, we highlighted the problems that the over-tourism wave has created, in the name of ''development'', to the sensitive and rate eco-system of the Elafonissi beach in Crete, even though it is included in the European Union's protected environmental network, better known as NATURA 2000.
+In our previous blogpost, I-want-pink-sand, Elafonissi Beach, we highlighted the problems that the over-tourism wave has created, in the name of ''development'', to the sensitive eco-system of Elafonissi beach in Crete, even though it is included in the European Union's protected environmental network, better known as NATURA 2000.

-We analyzed the modern reality & made practical suggestions on how things can change & evolve for the better.
-Thankfully, many, many other people all around the world, share the same vision with us.
+We analyzed today's reality and made practical suggestions on how things can change & evolve for the better.

-The human presence in sensitive environments & eco-systems, result in a continuous degradation of these areas.
+The human presence in sensitive environments & eco-systems, has as a result a continuous degradation of these areas.
 Over the last years, through the rapid expansion of the internet and several apps such as Google Maps, there are practically no hidden places left on our planet.

-In the Greek language Kedrodassos comes from two words: ΚΕΔΡΟΣ (kedros) = Juniper & ΔΑΣΣΟΣ (dassos) = Forest.
+Kedrodassos, in Greek language, is a combination of two words: ΚΕΔΡΟΣ (kedros) = Juniper & ΔΑΣΣΟΣ (dhassos) = Forest.

-The reality in Kedrodassos is no exception to this alarming phenomenon.
+The reality in Kedrodassos - Juniper Forest Chania - is no exception to this alarming phenomenon.

-What isn't magical, it must be said, is what visitors leave behind after their stay or visit.
+What isn't magical, it must be said, is what visitors leave behind after their stay or visit this area.

-Additionally, there are small and large speed boats all around the big beach, people spearfishing just a few meters from swimmers, thousands of flies buzzing around & toilet papers behind the bushes.
+Additionally, there are small and large speed boats all around the main beach, people spearfishing just a few meters from swimmers, thousands of flies buzzing around & toilet papers behind the bushes.

 It is totally understandable that people seek to visit & experience this unique place.
 We, humans, need to have a direct connection with nature.
-This is in our DNA.
-We also need to respect nature to maximum.
+This is in our DNA and it is wonderful but we also need to respect nature to the maximum.
 If this earth paradise gets destroyed, how could we possibly replace it?
 Or, are we moving on to the next available paradise and repeat?

 If you plan to visit Kedrodassos or you already have been there, you should note that these trees are highly fragile and need our utmost respect.
 Unintentionally and without realizing it, visitors sometimes cause severe damage to these plants.
-The most common harmful acts are breaking branches for lighting fires, camping under the shade (thus destroying young roots) or cutting dry branches.
+The most common harmful acts are breaking branches for their tent to fit under the shade, destroying young roots by steping on them or lighting fires.
 Even if branches of the cedars seem dry/dead, they are alive and grow extremely slowly; by only 1cm / year.

 Changes for a better reality